ZenyaIse/Cities-Skyline-Enhanced-Disasters-Mod/README.md

 ## Emergency Button

 One of the most annoying thing about disasters is that they soullessly destroy the world you wholeheartedly created.
-To save your most valuable creation from destruction, just press the Emergency Button at the bottom of the disasters info panel * this stops all currently occuring disasters, including falling meteors and approaching tsunami waves.
+To save your most valuable creation from destruction, just press the Emergency Button at the bottom of the disasters info panel - this stops all currently occuring disasters, including falling meteors and approaching tsunami waves.

 In the current version, there are no restrictions how many times you can press the Emergency Button.

 ## Logging

-The mod logs out information about all occured disasters into csv file in the CS data directory (C:\Users\%Username%\AppData\Colossal Order\Cities_Skylines).
+The mod logs out information about all occured disasters into csv file in the CS data directory (C:\Users\%Username%\AppData\Colossal Order\Cities_Skylines\Disasters.csv).
 * date
 * name
 * intensity